F-l-i-x/TouchOSC/examples/midi_pgm_incdec/README.md

 ![tag_in_PGM.png](tag_in_PGM.png)

-Here is another example using tag as a CC value:
+Here is another example using the tag as a CC value:

 ![tag_in_CC_value.png](tag_in_CC_value.png)